 K-9 Buck, Handler Officer Ambrose, Clearwater Police Department

-Buck was so smart they had to change the way they did bomb detection training.
-He figured out how the reward towels were set up with fishing lines.
-As a result, the trainers moved the lines to the other side of the fence so he couldn’t see them.
+Second Honoree – Buck was so smart they had to change the way they did bomb detection training.
+He had managed to figure out how the reward towels were set up with fishing lines.
+Because of this, the trainers moved the lines to the other side of the fence so he couldn’t see them.
 He also had an “on/off switch.”
 He was as sweet and patient as could be when visiting a kid’s school and then go straight back to business.

 K-9 Egon, Handler Retired Sergeant Wagner, Pinellas County Sheriff’s Office

 Third Honoree – On one call, Sergeant Wagner thought he knew more than his partner.
 He was pretty sure that the suspect was hiding behind a car even though Egon had alerted in the bushes that were directly behind his handler.
 Eventually Sgt Wagner took Egon back to the bushes where the suspect was.
 The big take away from his experience…“Trust your dog!”

 K-9 Koa, Handler Retired Officer Dawson, Clearwater Police Department